GALDRABOK/Ranveer_Phase2/picoctf/Web Exp.md

 Round1: or
 ```
 <br>
-2.I start by inputing a random username and password to see what kind of error is shown.However along with an error,the page also shows an sql command.This make me believe that this challenge is based on sql injection.
+2.I start by inputting a random username and password to see what kind of error is shown.However along with an error,the page also shows an sql command.This makes me believe that this challenge is based on sql injection.

 ![screenshot of sql command 1](./Screenshots/WebExp_Challenge1_SQLcommand1.jpg)
-Now we need to give the username such that it breaks the sql command and prevents the page from fethcing any password.I first try using 'or' however that does not take me anywhere,this make me conclude that the text on page 2 tells us what is restricted.For the second try i use '--',this is used to make comments in sql.Using that I am hoping that the page is unable to fetch the password from the database.So to test my theory I enter "admin'--" in the admin field and enter a random password.
+Now we need to give the username such that it breaks the sql command and prevents the page from fetching any password.I first try using 'or', however that does not take me anywhere,this makes me conclude that the text on page 2 tells us what is restricted.For the second try i use '--',this is used to make comments in sql.Using that I am hoping that the page is unable to fetch the password from the database.So to test my theory I enter "admin'--" in the admin field and enter a random password.

 ![screenshot of sql round 1](./Screenshots/WebExp_Challenge1_Round1.jpg)
 This is accepted by the page and I move on to the next round.The final sql query would look like